 Quality Sleep

-Yoga helps you unwind, which promotes restful sleep.
-According to research, regular pre-bed yoga might help you establish the correct mood and get your body ready for sleep.
-E.g., Legs-Up-the-Wall Pose Sit with your left side against a wall, move gently to your right, and pull your legs up to rest on the wall, maintaining your back on the floor and your hip bones near the wall for about three minutes.
+For example, the Legs-Up-the-Wall pose allows for relaxation of the body.
+Sit with your left side against a wall, move gently to your right, and pull your legs up to rest on the wall, maintaining your back on the floor and your hip bones near the wall for about three minutes.

 For over 2000 years, yogis have realized that restful sleep is our body’s chance to detox, fight diseases, and get youthful energy.
 Yoga and mindfulness lead toward a yogic lifestyle that improves sleep, and circulation, while decreasing stress leading to a healthier life.